New Chinese Feathered Dinosaur adds to Confusion over Evolution of Feathers

 The analysis of the dinosaur named Tianyulong confuciusi by the Chinese scientists has revealed the presence of primitive proto-feathers along the back and front of the animal (dorsal and ventral areas).
 Finding a new feathered dinosaur in Liaoning is not that remarkable given the fantastically rich fossil pedigree of the place, but a feathered Ornithischian, that is a different matter.

 The fossil found, represents a sub-adult, it was approximately 1 metre long with a long tail, most probably a bipedal stance and the wonderful Heterodontosaurid dentition is very well preserved.
-In the main slab of rock from which the fossil was extracted, the impression of long, filamentous, non-branched feather-like structured can be clearly seen.
+In the main slab of rock from which the fossil was extracted, the impression of long, filamentous, non-branched feather-like structures can be clearly seen.
 Tianyulong has been reconstructed as an agile, swift running, mainly bipedal dinosaur that probably had an omnivorous diet catching insects as well as eating plant material.

 An Artist’s Impression of Tianyulong confuciusi